alexkouzel/oneling-bot/README.md

 # 📚 Oneling Bot

-Oneling Bot is a Telegram bot designed to help you memorize information using regular reminders.
-This method optimizes retention through spaced repetition.
+Oneling Bot is a Telegram bot designed to help you learn and remember words in different languages.
+By setting up reminders, it makes it easy to keep new vocabulary in mind.

-## 🔥 Features
+## Getting Started

-- **List Reminders:** `/list`
+To start using Oneling Bot, simply search for the bot by its username [@onelingbot](https://t.me/onelingbot) on Telegram or click [here](https://t.me/onelingbot) to chat directly.

-- **Clear Reminders:** `/clear`
+## Functionality

-- **Set Intervals:** `/set_intervals {intervals}`
+### 🔔 To manage reminders:
-- **Show Intervals:** `/show_intervals`
+- /show_reminders - show all reminders

-The default intervals are '5m 30m 2h 12h 2d', meaning a reminder will trigger first after 5 minutes, then after 30 minutes, and so on.
+- /clear_reminders - clear all reminders

-To add a new reminder, simply type the value in the chat.
+> To set a new reminder, simply type the word or phrase you want to remember directly in the chat.

-## ✨ How it Helps
+### ⏰ To manage interval:

-Oneling Bot is particularly useful for learning new languages:
+- /show_intervals - show current intervals

-- **Expand Vocabulary:** add new words and phrases to your reminders.
+- /set_intervals - set new intervals
-- **Remember Grammar Rules:** set reminders for grammar rules and usage examples.
+- /reset_intervals - reset intervals to default values

-- **Practice Translations:** regularly review translations to reinforce learning.
+> Note: Changing intervals will automatically clear all existing reminders, as they rely on the previous intervals.

-## 🚀 Getting Started
+### 🌐 To manage dictionary:

-1. Add the bot to your Telegram.
+- /show_dictionary - show current dictionary
-2. Start a chat with the bot.
+- /choose_dictionary - choose new dictionary
-3. Use the commands to manage your reminders.
+- /switch_dictionary - switch source and destination languages